QCD thermalization: Ab initio approaches and interdisciplinary connections: Non-equilibrium QCD matter at high occupancy

 is the small fluctuation propagator evaluated on this surface\footnote{Discussions of the computation of this propagator at $\tau=0^+$ can be found in \cite{Fukushima:2006ax,Dusling:2011rz,Epelbaum:2013waa}.}.

-This NLO result is however not suppressed parametrically by ${\mathcal O}(\alpha_S)$ relative to the LO result because the LO Glasma is very unstable to small fluctuations:
+This NLO result, however, is not suppressed parametrically by ${\mathcal O}(\alpha_S)$ relative to the LO result because the LO Glasma is very unstable to small fluctuations:

-where $\gamma_{\rm inst.}$, parametrically of order $Q_S$, denotes the growth rate of the instability.
-This exponential growth of small fluctuations in \Eq{eq:formal-small_fluct} with $\sqrt{\tau}$ is clearly demonstrated in \Fig{fig:Weibel} from 3+1-D numerical simulations of the YM equations for an $\eta$-dependent fluctuation $a(\eta)$ on top of the boost invariant Glasma background~\cite{Romatschke:2005pm,Romatschke:2006nk}.
+where $\gamma_{\rm inst.}$, parametrically of the order of $Q_S$, denotes the growth rate of the instability.
+This exponential growth of small fluctuations in \Eq{eq:formal-small_fluct} with $\sqrt{\tau}$ is clearly demonstrated in \Fig{fig:Weibel} using (3+1)-D numerical simulations of the YM equations for an $\eta$-dependent fluctuation $a(\eta)$ on top of the boost invariant Glasma background~\cite{Romatschke:2005pm,Romatschke:2006nk}.
+The very small values of $g$ in the plot\footnote{At RHIC (LHC) energies, $g^2\mu\propto Q_S \sim 1-2$ GeV on the x-axis of \Fig{fig:Weibel}.
+With these values, $\tau \gg 10 $ fm, the typical life time of such a collision.
+However, for $g\sim 10^{-5}$, from QCD running, $g^2\mu$ is larger than the Planck scale.
+The takeaway message from \Fig{fig:Weibel} is the functional form of the fit and not the absolute values.} are chosen to ensure that the classical-statistical approximation is satisfied in the numerical simulations.
+This point is discussed further in Section~\ref{sec:classicalstatistical}.

 The existence of such instabilities was previously predicted~\cite{Mrowczynski:1993qm} and studied with the context of a finite temperature hard thermal loop effective field theory~\cite{Rebhan:2004ur,Attems:2012js}.
-They are understood to be analogous to Weibel instabilities familiar in plasma physics~\cite{Arnold:2003rq}; for a recent review, we refer the reader to \cite{Mrowczynski:2016etf}.
+They are understood to be analogous to the Weibel instabilities familiar in plasma physics~\cite{Arnold:2003rq}; for a recent review, we refer the reader to \cite{Mrowczynski:2016etf}.

 As a result of the instability, the exponentially growing small fluctuations can become of the order of the LO classical field for $\tau\sim \frac{1}{\gamma_{\rm inst.}} \log^2\frac{1}{\alpha_S}$.
-In a so-called classical-statistical approximation~\cite{Aarts:2001yn}, these leading instabilities can be resummed to all orders, modifying \Eq{eq:NLO-Glasma} to
+In a so-called classical-statistical approximation~\cite{Aarts:2001yn}, these leading instabilities can be resummed to all orders, modifying \Eq{eq:NLO-Glasma} as

-where $F[a] \sim \exp\left( - \int_{\Sigma_y\Sigma_z} a(y) \Gamma_2^{-1}(y,z) a(z)\right)$.
+where $F[a] \sim \exp\left[ - \int_{\Sigma_y\Sigma_z} a(y) \Gamma_2^{-1}(y,z) a(z)\right]$.

-To conclude our discussion of the classical-statistical approximation, as a final step, we need to perform the average of the color sources to obtain the inclusive multiplicity distribution at early times in the Glasma:
+To conclude our discussion of the classical-statistical approximation, as a final step we need to perform the average of the color sources to obtain the inclusive multiplicity distribution at early times in the Glasma:

-This result of course applies to other inclusive quantities such as components of stress-energy tensor given in Eq.~\ref{eq:Glasma-stresstensor2}.
+This result of course applies to other inclusive quantities, such as the components of the stress-energy tensor given in Eq.~(\ref{eq:Glasma-stresstensor2}).